River Pinn Ruislip

 Cow shed.
 18th cowshed now used as a guide hut and for other events and meetings.

 Great Barn.
 Built between 1280 and 1320.
 It is made of English oak from Ruislip Woods and is an aisled barn, whereby smaller out-shoots run alongside the main supports underneath one main roof.
+The barns stand within the area of the 11th castle

 Little Barn.
 This was built in 16th and was used as a public library from 1937.
 There is an addition from 1964.
 Fox weathervane.
 Raised threshing floor inside and also heraldic glass windows with the arms of Kings College and Middlesex County Council.